Roti (1 Medium (7 Inches)), Dal Yellow (Hommade) (1 Serving) and Chicken with Gravy (Mixture) (1 Cup)

 Portion Control

-Reduce the portion size of each component in the meal.
-Smaller portions can lead to a more stable glucose response.
+Reduce the portion size of each food item.
+Smaller portions can result in a slower and lower rise in blood glucose levels.

-Include a side of non-starchy vegetables such as spinach, broccoli, or kale.
-They add fiber, which can help slow the absorption of glucose.
+Add a side of non-starchy vegetables like spinach, broccoli, or kale to your meal.
+These can help slow down the absorption of carbohydrates.

 Whole Grains